noah-nuebling/mac-mouse-fix/xcconfig/README.md

     - The generate_appcasts.py script will go through all releases, and look at their related commits.
 Within those, it'll look into [ProjectRoot]/xcconfig/Base.xcconfig and search for the value to MACOSX_DEPLOYMENT_TARGET in there.
         - So if we refactor Base.xcconfig, we need to adjust the generate_appcasts.py script, too

+- (Sep 2024) Considered adding NDEBUG preprocessor macro like we did for MMF 3.0.3 to prevent assert() failures from crashing in release builds.
+    However, MMF 2 never seems to crash anyways, and I'm worried that, if we don't crash when there's an assert failure while processing the launchd.plist or config.plist files, then perhaps those could get corrupted leading to worse issues than a crash...
+        I'd just rather not touch this stuff and so decided against adding the NDEBUG flag under MMF 2.